neelperumandla/InterviewAI/DEPLOYMENT.md

 No trailing slash on the path before `/ws` — the app appends `/ws/{sessionId}`.

-Redeploy after changing env vars (Vite inlines them at build time).
+Redeploy after changing env vars (Vite inlines them at **build** time — a runtime-only redeploy without rebuild will not pick them up).

+**Important:** If you open a URL like `interview-ai-git-main-….vercel.app`, that is a **Preview** deploy.
+The variable must be enabled for **Preview** (not only Production) in the env var dialog, then trigger a new deployment.

+To verify the build saw the variable: Vercel → Deployments → latest deploy → **Build Logs** — you should not see the in-app console error after a correct build; or search the built asset for your Railway hostname.

 ### CORS on Railway